-If the terms of an insurance contract are modified, an entity shall derecognise the original contract and recognise the modified contract as a new contract if there is a substantive modification, based on meeting any of the specified criteria.
-[IFRS 17:72]
+Suppose the terms of an insurance contract are modified.
+In that case, an entity shall derecognise the original contract and recognise the modified contract as a new contract if there is a substantive modification, based on meeting any of the specified criteria.

 The modification is substantive if any of the following conditions are satisfied:

-(a) if, had the modified terms been included at contract’s inception, this would have led to:
+(a) if, had the modified terms been included at the contract’s inception, this would have led to:

 (i) exclusion from the Standard’s scope;

 (iv) the reallocation to a different group of contracts; or